phpro/api-problem/README.md

         return array_merge(
             $this->toArray(),
             [
-                'situation' => 'If you are having code problems, I feel bad for you son' ]
+                'situation' => 'If you are having code problems, I feel bad for you son', ]
         );
     }